Annotation E: Detailed, systematic vulvar examination

 This examination is an important component of care for many young women, because adolescents and young adults are at an increased risk for sexually transmitted infections, unplanned pregnancy and other gynecologic conditions.1 However, this examination also has the potential to cause anxiety and negatively affect young women’s future engagement in health care.2

-Updated professional guidelines have delayed the timing of the first Pap test from 18 to 21 years, obviating the need for a routine pelvic examination before the age of 21 years.3 Although, the American College of Obstetricians and Gynecologists recommends the first gynecologic visit take place between 13 and 15 years, they specify that the reason for the visit is to establish a relationship with a reproductive health care provider before the first pelvic examination, with no exam being performed without a complaint.4 From these guidelines, pelvic examinations are not recommended for adolescents younger than 21 years unless there is a clinical indication.56
+Updated professional guidelines have delayed the timing of first cervical cancer screening to 21 to 25 years (depending on whether cytology alone or primary HPV testing is done),3 obviating the need for a routine pelvic examination before the age of 21 years.4 The American College of Obstetricians and Gynecologists recommends the first gynecologic visit take place as indicated by medical history or symptoms.5 From these guidelines, pelvic examinations are not recommended for adolescents younger than 21 years unless there is a clinical indication.6 7

 Preparation and positioning